Sushil Kumar De: Life and career

 Calcutta University.
 In 1921, he did his D.Litt. from the University of London (School of Oriental Studies) with a thesis on rhetoric (alaMkAra) in Sanskrit poetry.

 He also studied linguistics at the University of Bonn.

 Upon return to India, he joined Dhaka University, initially in English, and then in the Sanskrit and Bengali departments.

 Subsequent to his retirement from Dhaka University in 1947, he also headed Jadavpur's Bengali department.

-In 1951 he was a visiting professor at the University of London.
+In 1951, he was a visiting professor at the University of London.

 His work on the history of the Vaishnava movement in Bengal, along with critical manuscript analyses of several original texts, are very well respected.

 He also published a brief note on erotics in Sanskrit literature.

 He was well known in Oriental study circles, and was elected General President of the All-India Oriental Conference, 1949.

-A fellow of the Royal Astatic Soctety of Great Britinm and Ireland (1954), he edited the Udyoga Parva (1940) and Drona Parva (1958) volumes in the Critical Edition of the Mahabharata from the Bhandarkar Oriental Research Institute.
+A fellow of the Royal Asiatic Society of Great Britain and Ireland (1954), he edited the Udyoga Parva (1940) and Drona Parva (1958) volumes in the Critical Edition of the Mahabharata from the Bhandarkar Oriental Research Institute.

 At the same time, he was also active in Bangla literature, publishing a volume of Bangla sonnets Dipali, focusing on physical love (1928), and prAktani (1934) on characters from classical Sanskrit literature.
 He was president of the Bangiya Sahitya Parishad (1950, 1956), and also wrote several popular translations of Sanskrit tales.